KingWaffleIII/AntiProcrastinator/README.md

 ```

-- (recommended) Add to Task Scheduler
+- (recommended) Add to Task Scheduler or equivalent (put the executable in `shell:common startup` in Windows Explorer) to run on startup

 This runs the script on startup and in the background.
-Enable this else TTS will not work:
+Enable this if you use Task Scheduler else TTS will not work:

 ![Run only when user is logged on (checked)](image.png)